Presque Isle Park

 The drive is open for park hours 7 a.m. to 11 p.m. daily in summer months.
 However, during this time, the seasonal portion of Peter White Drive closes to vehicular traffic during Walking Hours to allow for foot traffic.

 Winter hours at Presque Isle Park are 7 a.m. to 8 p.m. daily.
 The seasonal portion of Peter White Drive closes to vehicular traffic when snow accumulation begins.
 The seasonal drive remains closed through the winter months.
 The south portion of Peter White Drive is plowed and open during park hours throughout the winter months.
-Presque Isle Park seasonal loop is open for the 2024 season with the exception of posted walking hours.
+Presque Isle Park seasonal loop is closed for the 2025-2026 winter season.
+The park is on Winter hours as of Nov 17, 2025.

 Bikes are welcome on Peter White Drive year round.
 Please use paved pathways only when biking at Presque Isle Park.